mb-wali/ansible-controller/README.md

 # ansible-controller
-Centos7 with Ansible &amp; python2.7
+Centos7 image with:
+* Ansible
+* python2.7
+* Docker

 The following system packages is installed on control machine.